bjornbjorn/wda-pages/pages/03.simple-registration/03.configuration/02.required-fields/docs.md

 If disabled the user won't have to confirm the e-mail address by inputting it a second time (everyone uses auto-fill these days anyway so this seems like a relic from the past)

+### Password

+If disabled the password will be auto-generated for the user.
+Note; since the password is since encrypted before it is stored in the database you need to use the feature to email the user the generated password for the account.

+### Confirm Password

+If you disable this the user does not have to confirm his password.
+So, a single password input is enough.
+Here's to getting it right the first time:-)

 ### Terms of Service

 Disable this to have the user auto-accept the terms of service (ie no checkbox in the form).